Kronstadt rebellion: Petropavlovsk resolution

 Among the main rebel demands were new, free elections (as stipulated by the constitution) for the Soviets, the right to freedom of expression, and total freedom of action and trade.
 According to the resolution's proponents, the elections would result in the defeat of the Bolsheviks and the "triumph of the October Revolution".
 The Bolsheviks, who had once planned a much more ambitious economic program beyond the sailors' demands, could not tolerate the affront that these political demands represented to their power—they questioned the legitimacy of the Bolsheviks as representatives of the working classes.
 The old demands that Lenin had defended in 1917 were now considered counterrevolutionary and dangerous to the Soviet government controlled by the Bolsheviks.

-The following day, March 1, about fifteen thousand people attended a large assembly convened by the local soviet in Anchor Square.
+The following day, 1 March, about fifteen thousand people attended a large assembly convened by the local soviet in Anchor Square.
 The authorities tried to appease the spirit of the crowd by sending Mikhail Kalinin, chairman of the All-Russian Central Executive Committee as a speaker, while Zinoviev did not dare to go to the island.
-But the attitude of the present crowd, which demanded free elections for the soviets, freedom of speech and the press for leftist anarchists and socialists, and all workers and peasants, freedom of assembly, suppression of political sections in the army, was soon apparent.
+However, the attitude of the present crowd, which demanded free elections for the soviets, freedom of speech and the press for leftist anarchists and socialists, and all workers and peasants, freedom of assembly, suppression of political sections in the army, was soon apparent.
 Equal rations save for those who did the heavier work—rather than the Bolsheviks who enjoyed the best rations—economic freedom and freedom of organization for the workers and peasants, and political amnesty.
 Those present overwhelmingly endorsed the resolution previously adopted by the Kronstadt seamen.
 Most of the communists present in the crowd also supported the resolution.
 The protests of the Bolshevik leaders were rejected, but Kalinin was able to return safely to Petrograd.